 If that wasn’t hearty enough, the fat rendered from the bacon is also drizzled over the top for good measure.
-It is quite the comfort food before a long day of work.
+It is quite the comfort food.
 To complete the meal, serve the Bryndzové Halušky with Žinčica- a drink made from the leftover sheep’s milk whey of the Bryndza.

 Adapted from Emperor’s Crumbs

-2 cups peeled and finely grated potatoes do not squeeze out moisture
+- 2 cups (200 grams) peeled and finely grated potatoes do not squeeze out moisture

-2 cups all purpose flour
+- 2 cups (250 grams) all-purpose flour

-1 teaspoon salt
+- 1 teaspoon salt

 - Use a spatula or wooden spoon to transfer some of the dough to the halušky maker or a colander with large holes.
-Scrape the dough into the boiling water.
+Scrape the dough into the boiling water in batches.
 Stir the bottom lightly to unstick any dumplings.
 Once the dumplings float to the surface, after about 2 minutes, remove with a slotted spoon to a bowl and repeat with remaining dough.

-Remove 1/4 cup of the still hot cooking water to a medium bowl.
+- Remove 1/4 cup of the still hot cooking water to the empty pan.
 Add the cheese, stirring to melt into a creamy sauce.
 Add to the cooked halušky, tossing to coat.